 Which methods improve collaboration in engineering partnerships?

-Regular retrospectives and structured pair programming ensure transparency and continuous learning in the shared team.
-Pair programming actively promotes knowledge transfer and sustainably reduces knowledge silos.
+Regular retrospectives and structured pair programming keep the shared team transparent and continuously learning, while reducing knowledge silos.